|Teaching method||Contact hours|

 - execute various organo-, physico- and bio-chemical experiments related to ‘Metals in biosystems’ and ‘Medicines and drugs’;

-- identify a particular social phenomenon and understand its links with scientific research, report on this orally (lecture) and in writing (essay), discuss the implications with fellow students, and judge reports of fellow students;
+- identify a particular social phenomenon and understand its links with scientific research, report on this orally (lecture) and in writing (essay), discuss the implications with fellow students, and judge essays of fellow students;

 - identify connections between different scientific disciplines;